ImmortalSnail/RMJob/README.md

-# RMJob is Jungle Optimization Bitch
+# RMJob is Jungle Optimization Baby

 RMJob is a work in progress mod made by two people that makes jungles more optimized by dynamically lowering render distance when near a jungle biome